codatio/codat-docs/docs/expenses/faq.md

 <Questions>
 	<Question
-		question="Where can I see a roadmap for integration and feature support for Sync for Expenses?" answer={`
+		question="Where can I see a roadmap for integration and feature support for Expenses?" answer={`
 Codat does not currently publish a public product roadmap.
 If you would like to learn more about upcoming product releases, speak to your Codat contact.
 		`}